 Yarrow, one of the best diaphoretic herbs, is known for helping the body during a fever.
 It contains flavonoids that increase both saliva and stomach acids, thus improving digestion and stimulating the appetite.
 As a urinary antiseptic, it can be used in the case of cystitis.
 It is antiseptic and anti-inflammatory and coagulant and therefore […]

+Legal disclosure: Any links to Amazon on this page are sponsored links.
 Red Raspberry leaves have a delicious taste, much like black tea, but without the caffeine.
 Both the leaves and fruit are high in citrate of iron which is alterative and astringent for the reproductive area.
-Red raspberry tea promotes a safe and speedy childbirth, helping prevent hemorrhage, relieving after-pains, and speeding up recovery from the […]
+Red raspberry tea promotes a safe and speedy […]

 Cayenne is used both as medicine and food.
 There are different varieties of cayenne peppers, and they all contain capsaicin in different amounts.
 Capsaicin gives the peppers a hot and spicy taste, by switching on the same nerve ending that switches on when you’re feeling heat greater than 110 degrees F. As a medicine, it […]